[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

 Use boiling water and allow your Margaret’s Hope Darjeeling to steep as little as 3 minutes or as much as 6 minutes.
-For each of the following steeps use boiling water and double the steep time.
-Darjeeling Tea can be steeped at least 3 times and depending on the steep times, as many as 5 times.
-Also, consider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, store in fridge for wonderful iced tea.
+For each of the following steeps, use boiling water and double the steep time.
+Darjeeling Tea can be steeped at least 3 times and, depending on the steep times, as many as 5 times.
+Also, consider blending the first steep with the following steeps to balance the tea; if you do not want to drink all the tea, store it in the fridge for wonderful iced tea.

 Store in a dry place.